ChandraRunnels/Hops_School_Project/README.md

 ## Motivation:
    My motivation is pretty simple I enjoy plants and agriculture.
-I enjoy driving country roads seeing farms and the different techniques of how different plants are grown in large quantities.
+When I am driving country roads it's fun seeing farms and the different techniques of how different plants are grown in large quantities.
 I especially enjoy seeing hops plants because they are vines that are suspended upward by 25 foot poles that creates an amazing canopy.
 I also like beer, and since Washington State is also known for it's hoppy beer I got curious about where the hops come from.
 That is when I discovered that all of the hops grown in the United States were grown in only 3 states, Washington, Oregon and Idaho.
 Which got me to thinking, if I wanted to grow an acre of hops, in what state and what type would I need to grow in order for that acre to be the most profitable?

 ## Data Process:
    I found my data at the USDA's website https://usda.library.cornell.edu/concern/publications/s7526c41m where I downloaded the csv files with the data from 2018-2020 production of different types of hops, yield and prices of hops grown in Idaho, Oregon, and Washington.
    In order to work with the data effectively, I needed to rearrange some columns in the excel worksheets so that each year went to individual columns next to each other in the file.
 I also erased any cells that had (D) or (NA) because they had no useful information and made the calculations in rstudio difficult.
 I merged the price per lb information from the Hops Price Table to add price columns for each year.
 I also erased rows that had more then one type of hop since I wanted to know what the highest grossing singular type was.
 I then created the Gross Profit column for each year by multiplying the yield per acre column by price column.
 This gave me the information I needed to work with in order to create the visuals below.
-After the data manipulation I uploaded this CVS file https://github.com/chanzy314/Hops_School_Project/blob/main/Hop%20Data%20with%20Prices.csv to rstudio an made my evaluations.
+After the data manipulation I uploaded this CVS file https://github.com/chanzy314/Hops_School_Project/blob/main/Hop%20Data%20with%20Prices.csv to rstudio and made my evaluations.

 ## Visualization: